A Gutzwiller trace formula for stationary space-times: Proof of Theorem

 This proves the first statement of Theorem \ref{GUTZTH}, namely that the singular times are a subset of the periods of $e^{t Z}$ acting on $\ncal.$ The next and main step is to compute the principal symbol of the trace at each period.
-The principal symbol is a homogeneous half-density on $T^*_t \R$ and therefore may be represented as a constant multiple of $|d\tau|^{\half}$ on each half-line $T_+^* \R,$ resp. $T^*_- \R$.
+When we pull back to the diagonal, $e^{t Z}G^s( \zeta_1) =\zeta_1$, and then